Laser Vision Correction

 We strive to provide you with the best patient experience and most advanced technology for your procedure:

-We offer free LASIK consultation to evaluate candidacy
+We offer comprehensive LASIK consultations to evaluate your candidacy for the procedure

 Our procedures are performed at TLC Laser Eye Centers - North America’s leading laser eye surgery provider